Azure/terraform-azurerm-hubnetworking/README.md

 ### Mandatory fields

 - `name` - The name of the Virtual Network.
-- `address_spaces` - A list of IPv4 address spaces that are used by this virtual network in CIDR format, e.g. `["192.168.0.0/24"]`.
+- `address_space` - A list of IPv4 address spaces that are used by this virtual network in CIDR format, e.g. `["192.168.0.0/24"]`.
 - `location` - The Azure location where the virtual network should be created.
 - `resource_group_name` - The name of the resource group in which the virtual network should be created.